FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 app.use('/users', ensureLoggedIn('/login'), usersRouter);
 ```

 The `ensureLoggedIn` middleware checks if the user is authenticated before proceeding to the router (or following middleware).
 It redirects to the `login` page if the user is not logged in.

 ## Testing

-We are done with the demo.
+We are done with the coding.
 Type `npm start` at the console to start up the server.
 Then navigate to `localhost:3000`, preferably in a private tab.
 This ensures that your main admin login to FusionAuth is not a confounding factor while logging in.

 You should see the main page looking something like this: